Anton Levy: Career and education

 Anton Levy earned a Bachelor of Science in commerce with degrees in Finance and Computer Science from the University of Virginia, and a Master of Business Administration from Columbia University.

 Levy began his career in 1996 as an analyst and investment banker at Morgan Stanley, working with the investment bank's technology clients.

 In 1998, Levy joined growth equity firm General Atlantic, with a focus on internet and technology companies.
 Levy was promoted to managing director in 2006 and today oversees the firm's global Internet & Technology sector.
 He also is on the firm's Investment and Executive Committees, co-chairs its Human Resources Committee, and chairs the Emerging Growth Investment Committee.
 Levy has been instrumental in a number of General Atlantic's internet & technology investments, including Alibaba in 2009, Red Ventures in 2010, Facebook in 2011, Vox Media in 2014, and Airbnb in 2015.

 In November 2019, General Atlantic announced that Levy, along with colleagues Gabriel Caillaux and Martín Escobari, would be co-president of the firm effective January 1, 2020.

+In February 2026, Anton Levy announced he is launching his own $1bn venture capital firm to pursue investments in new AI-driven, fast-growing technology companies.